This week’s spotlight is on Julia Kuhn, a travel SLP who became a blogger/online entrepreneur and launched the popular site: The Traveling Traveler.

 Do you have any special advice for other PT/OT/SLP/assistants who want to follow in your footsteps?

-I would recommend following professional bloggers and content creators and find some that you really like and connect with.
+I also recommend following professional bloggers and content creators and finding some that you really like and connect with.
 Usually they will have recommendations for either their courses, or courses to take to learn about blogging.
-I would buy those (and yes some are very expensive) and start to learn the ropes of the blogging world.